Equim-chan/mjai-reviewer/README.md

 FLAGS:
     -f, --full                Analyze every move, not only the different ones.
     -h, --help                Prints help information
-        --json                Output review result in JSON instead of HTML --no-open             Do not open the output file in browser after finishing --no-review           Do not review at all.
-Only download and save files --use-placement-ev    Use final placement EV instead of pt EV.
+        --json                Output review result in JSON instead of HTML.
+        --no-open             Do not open the output file in browser after finishing.
+        --no-review           Do not review at all.
+Only download and save files.
+    -e, --use-placement-ev    Use final placement EV instead of pt EV.
 This will override --pt and "jun_pt" in --tactics-config.
     -V, --version             Prints version information
-    -v, --verbose             Use verbose output
+    -v, --verbose             Use verbose output.
-        --without-viewer      Do not include log viewer in the generated HTML report
+        --without-viewer      Do not include log viewer in the generated HTML report.

 OPTIONS:
     -a, --actor <INDEX>                      Specify the actor to review.
-It is the number after "&tw=" in tenhou's log url -d, --akochan-dir <DIR>         Specify the directory of akochan.
+It is the number after "&tw=" in tenhou's log url.
+    -d, --akochan-dir <DIR>                  Specify the directory of akochan.
 This will serve as the working directory of akochan process.
-Default value "akochan"
+Default value "akochan".
+    -n, --deviation-threshold <THRESHOLD>    THRESHOLD is an absolute value that the reviewer will ignore all problematic moves whose EVs are within the range of [best EV - THRESHOLD, best EV].
+This option is effective under both pt and placement EV mode, and is ignored under --full.
+It is recommened to use it with --use-placement-ev where the reward distribution is fixed and even.
+Default value: "0".
     -i, --in-file <FILE>                     Specify a tenhou.net/6 format log file to review.
-If FILE is "-" or empty, read from stdin
+If FILE is "-" or empty, read from stdin.
     -k, --kyokus <ARRAY>                     Specify kyokus to review.
 If ARRAY is empty, review all kyokus.
+Format:
+                                             "E1,E4,S3.1".
-Format: "E1,E4,S3.1" --lang <LANG>               Set the language for the rendered report page.
+        --lang <LANG>                        Set the language for the rendered report page.
 Default value "ja".
-Supported
-                                    languages: ja, en
+                                             Supported languages: ja, en.
         --mjai-out <FILE>                    Save the transformed mjai format log to FILE.
-If FILE is "-", write to stdout --out-dir <DIR>             Specify a directory to save the output for mjai logs.
-If DIR is empty, defaults to "."
+If FILE is "-", write to stdout.
+        --out-dir <DIR>                      Specify a directory to save the output for mjai logs.
+If DIR is empty, defaults to ".".
     -o, --out-file <FILE>                    Specify the output file for generated HTML report.
-If FILE is "-", write to stdout;
-                                    if FILE is empty, write to "{tenhou_id}&tw={actor}.html" if --tenhou-id is specified, otherwise "report.html"
+If FILE is "-", write to stdout; if FILE is empty, write to "{tenhou_id}&tw={actor}.html" if --tenhou-id is specified, otherwise "report.html".
         --pt <ARRAY>                         Shortcut to override "jun_pt" in --tactics-config.
+Format: "90,45,0,-135".
-Format: "90,45,0,-135" -c, --tactics-config <FILE>     Specify the tactics config file for akochan.
-Default value "tactics.json" -t, --tenhou-id <ID>            Specify a Tenhou log ID to review, overriding --in-file.
-Example: "2019050417gm- 0029-0000-4f2a8622"
+    -c, --tactics-config <FILE>              Specify the tactics config file for akochan.
+Default value "tactics.json".
+    -t, --tenhou-id <ID>                     Specify a Tenhou log ID to review, overriding --in-file.
+Example:
+                                             "2019050417gm-0029-0000-4f2a8622".
-        --tenhou-ids-file <FILE>    Specify a file of Tenhou log ID list to convert to mjai format, implying --no- review.
+        --tenhou-ids-file <FILE>             Specify a file of Tenhou log ID list to convert to mjai format, implying --no-review.
         --tenhou-out <FILE>                  Save the downloaded tenhou.net/6 format log to FILE when --tenhou-id is specified.
-                                    If FILE is "-", write to stdout
+If FILE is "-", write to stdout.

 ARGS:
-    <URL>    Tenhou log URL
+    <URL>    Tenhou log URL.
 ```

 ## Build